A small business marketing plan that will get you results

 4. Explain your strategy

-This is the section where you explain the strategies and initiatives you’re going to use to reach your goals.
-It’s also a good point to note down what makes your business stand out from your competitors – these are your unique selling points (USPs).
+You also need to explain the strategies and initiatives you’re going to use to reach your goals.
+Note down what makes your business stand out from your competitors – these are your unique selling points (USPs).

 Have a think about which marketing channels best suit your aims.
 Here are some examples of different marketing channels: